 Some batteries come without the acid, so if yours is that type, it’s best to have your local bike shop fill it for you.

 Be sure to fit it in the housing the same way as the old battery, with the terminals on the correct side.

 Replace the rubber straps or whatever hold-downs your bike has to secure the battery in place.

 Step 6: Reconnecting The Cables

 If the cable ends have begun corroding you may need to wire brush them to clean them up or replace them if needed.

-The order you connect the cables is very important.
+The order that you connect the cables is very important.
 The installation process is the opposite of removal, so you need to connect the positive (Red) cable first.